 Pacific Northwest haiku poet Robert Major was born on 9 August 1920, and died on 18 May 2008.
 I wrote this memorial to share at a national meeting of the Haiku Society of America held 27, 28 June 2008 at Richard Hugo House in Seattle.
 First written on 23 May 2008.
-Not previously published.
+A shorter version of this memorial appeared in The Heron’s Nest 10:3, September 2008.
 I also created a memorial page for Bob on the Haiku Northwest site.

 Robert Major was for nearly two decades one of the leading and more distinctive haiku poets in the Pacific Northwest.
 He wrote mostly in a 5-7-5 pattern, though not slavishly, and paid close attention to having clear and immediate images, often with a seasonal reference and a two-part structure.
 His haiku were frequently infused with a subjective touch, or sly and sometimes self-deprecating observations.